 Charlotte, also known as the Queen City, is the largest city in North Carolina.
 After being founded by the British under King George III’s rule, it was named Charlotte to honor the Queen Charlotte.
 Today, Charlotte is known for its museums, beautiful lakes and mountains, and of course, its history.

 Here you’ll find the top 3 must-do’s when visiting Charlotte, North Carolina.
-And if you’re thinking of planning a trip to Charlotte, but don’t actually want to plan, check out the $5 Charlotte travel guide.
+And if you’re thinking of planning a trip to Charlotte, but don’t actually want to plan, check out my Charlotte travel guide.

 Top 3 When You Visit Charlotte, North Carolina